succinctlabs/sp1/book/generating-proofs/network.md

 - `SP1_PROVER` should be set to `network` when using the prover network.

 - `SP1_PRIVATE_KEY` should be set to your [private key](#key-setup).
-You will need to be using a [whitelisted](#getting-whitelisted) key to use the network.
+You will need to be using a [permissioned](#get-access) key to use the network.

 When you call a prove function in ProverClient, it will first simulate your program, then submit it for a prover to claim the request and start generating a proof.
-It will then wait for a proof to be generated.
+It will then wait for a proof to be generated and return it.

 ## Key Setup

 The prover network uses secp256k1 signatures for authentication.
 You may generate a new keypair explicitly for use with the prover network, or used an existing keypair.

-There is no need for this keypair to hold funds.
+Currently there is no need for this keypair to hold funds on any chain.
 Its role is solely for authentication purposes, functioning as a unique identifier for your account.

 Prover network keypair credentials can be generated using the [cast](https://book.getfoundry.sh/cast/) CLI tool: